M-Is-Ahmad/kickstarter_projects/README.md

 ```

 ### 7. **What is the average pledge per backer across different categories?**
-   - **Query:** Calculates the average pledge per backer for each project category.
+   - **🔍Query:** Calculates the average pledge per backer for each project category.
-   - **Purpose:** Analyzes how different categories perform in terms of average pledge per backer.
+   - **🎯Purpose:** Analyzes how different categories perform in terms of average pledge per backer.

 ```sql
 SELECT